 All the projections on your benefits statement are based on you making contributions up until your Normal Pension Age (NPA).

 For members of an LGPS scheme (only), this is linked to State Pension Age (SPA), which for most people is at least 65 (but the good news is you don’t have to wait that long.
-If you want to retire early, you can start taking your pension from the age of 55.
+If you want to retire early, you can start taking your pension from the age of 55, providing you have left the employment that relates to the benefits you are taking.
 Just be aware that your benefits (including any lump sum) will be reduced based on your age at the time.)

-For more information visit My Pension Online.
+For more information visit your online account.
 And remember, the figures on your benefit statement do not take into account any changes around State Pension Age, which are subject to change (see Gov.uk.)

 What is a CARE pension?

-For a more detailed breakdown, visit My Pension Online.
+For a more detailed breakdown, visit your online account.